parcelLab/parcellab-returns-chrome-plugin/README.md

 ## Usage

-- From the options page enter your parcelLab account id, api token and select your language
+- From the options page configure the account options ofr your return portal
 - Open the extension from the extension bar or in the sidepanel
-- Search for information by order number or tracking number
+- Begin a return

 ## Contributing